-- Failed Logons: Failed logons are a key indicator when determining whether you are being attacked.
-Many cyberattacks cause a high number of failed logons over a short space of time, such as brute force attacks.
-Failed logons should be analyzed and if they appear to be out of the ordinary, they should be investigated thoroughly.
+- Failed Logons: Failed logins are a key indicator when determining whether you are being attacked.
+Many cyber attacks cause a high number of failed logins over a short space of time, such as brute force attacks.
+Failed logins should be analyzed and if they appear to be out of the ordinary, they should be investigated thoroughly.

 Auditing Security States